particle-iot/docs/src/content/reference/cli.md

 ### Target a specific firmware version for flashing

-You can compile and flash your application against a specific firmware version use the `--target` flag.
-If you don't specific `target` your code will compile against the latest released firmware.
+You can compile and flash your application against a specific firmware version using the `--target` flag.
+If you don't specify `target` your code will compile against the latest released firmware.

-This is useful if you are not ready to upgrade to the latest system firmware on your device.
+This is useful if you are not ready to upgrade to the latest system firmware on your device or if you want to try a pre-release version.

 ```sh
 # compile your application with the 0.5.0 system firmware and flash it